 ASRC Search Manager-IV Recertification

 Incident Staff/Search Manager -IV qualified members shall meet the following recertification requirements every three (3) calendar years.
 Continuing education may only be used for a total of 2 shifts.
 The requirements for recertification are not the same as for initial certification.
-For IS/SM-IV recertification, no further refresher of required classes are required, nor are the GTO and group review.
+For IS/SM-IV recertification, no further refreshers of required classes are required, nor are the GTO and group review.
 Currency in knowledge and techniques learned in MSO and ICS-300 are expected to be reinforced, perfected and enhanced through practical experience doing real mission management.
 Thus full incident shifts as the designated Ops or Plans section chief are strongly desired for recertification.

 The term “staff positions” originally was interpreted to mean only the section chief roles of operations, plans or logistics.
 However, not everyone can get appointed to serve a full shift as section chief on the missions they can respond to.
 Some missions are short.
 And as always, people should serve in the operational capacity best suited to help the subject and the requirements of the RA.
 Thus the interpretation of “staff positions” has allowed for a various types of management experience to be credited to meet the letter of the standard.